cleaning products

 Cast iron | Immediately after use, clean with plain hot water and a sponge.
 Stuck on food can be removed with a paste made of coarse salt and water.
 Dry with a towel, or over the oven at a low flame, and coat with a layer of oil. |

-Stainless steel | Wipe down with freshwater, or use a mild soap solution and warm water for tough stains. |
+Stainless steel | Wipe down with freshwater, or use a water/baking soda solution for tough stains. |

 Fibreglass | Dislodge debris with a scrubbing brush, rinse off with fresh water.
 For rust stains, make a paste of baking soda and water.
 Use a soft cloth and gently rub mixture onto the stain.
 Leave for 1 hour.
 For heavy yellow waterline and rust stains try Grunt emer-gel, a phosphoric acid-based product.
 Wear gloves while using it, as it is an irritant. |

 Wood dishes | Wash with mild soap and warm water.
 Dry immediately after washing.
 Never soak in water or put it away wet.
-Every month, apply a coat of food-grade oil (we use coconut) to keep the wood moisturized. |
+Every month or so, apply a coat of food-grade oil (we use mineral oil, not ideal, there are alternatives though) to keep the wood moisturized. |

 Wood cutting boards | Same basic treatment as wood dishes.
 Before adding oil, scrub clean with lemon and salt.
 Sprinkle board with coarse salt.
 Using a lemon half, cut side down, scour the surface.
 Let sit for 5 minutes, scrape mixture away, rinse clean and let air dry. |